 Developmental Proseminar: Social-Emotional

 Problems/theories in developmental psychology including Piagetian theory, language, emotional, perceptual, personality development, learning, biological bases of behavior, genetic influences.

-The Psychology MA is only available as a dual-degree program in combination with a BA/BS in Psychology.
+The psychology MA is only available as a dual-degree program in combination with a BA/BS in Psychology.
 Current undergraduate students at the University of Denver pursuing a BA/BS in Psychology as a declared major may apply.
 To apply, at least 120 credits must be completed at the time of application and no more than 135 credits may be completed.
-Applications are due at 5 p.m. on Friday of Week 1 of Spring quarter of the student’s junior year.
+Applications are due at 5 p.m. on April 14 of the student’s junior year.

-To indicate your interest in the Psychology MA 4+1, please contact the program advisor, Kateri McRae.
+To indicate your interest in the psychology MA dual degree, please contact the program advisor, Kateri McRae.